New Owner of Md. Home Sold at Auction Finds Body of Previous Resident

 “Especially when her grandmother passed away, that's what made us come over and just make sure everything was cool — she had food, she had rides to the store, things like that,” the neighbor said.

-The woman had a caretaker who stopped showing up months ago, as did other family members, he said.
+The woman had a caregiver who stopped showing up months ago, as did other family members, he said.

 “We stopped seeing all traffic, so naturally we thought that she was gone with the family,” he said.